 Il a réveillé les voisins – I woke up the neighbors – Correct

-Il s’est réveillé – I woke up (myself) – Correct
+Il s’est réveillé – He woke up (himself) – Correct

-Il s’a réveillé – I woke up (myself) – Wrong
+Il s’a réveillé – He woke up (himself) – Wrong

 Hopefully this guide has helped you to get an idea of the importance of both the French verbs avoir and être and exactly how to use them in basic French sentences.
 What other uses of these verbs do you know of?
 Comment below and give us some examples!